eingaeph/pip.imbue.hood/README.md

 # Project pip.imbue.hood

-  Buuild illustrative code snippets to highlight a subset of idioms used in kilo.c  Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice of terminal emulator (gnome-terminal tested).
+  Build illustrative code snippets to highlight a subset of idioms used in kilo.c.
+Snippet codes should execute without warnings and should be of a size readable in hour.

+  Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice of terminal emulator (gnome-terminal tested).
 Construct explanatory html pages stored in tutor.zip.